plandes/cframe/README.md

 [![MELPA stable badge][melpa-stable-badge]][melpa-stable-link]
 [![Travis CI Build Status][travis-badge]][travis-link]

-Allows for customization of frame types, which includes height and width of new Emacs frames.
-Options included are all of those which are included from `make-frame`.
+Allows for customization of Emacs frames, which include height and width of new Emacs frames.
+Options for new frames are those given to `make-frame`.
 This is handy for those that rather resize your Emacs frames with a key binding than using your mouse.

 ## Usage